- How many CPA hours must I complete in a calendar year?

 - How is my attendance monitored during an online learning program?

-- Webcasts and Webinar: Your attendance at this event will be monitored through the use of webcodes.
-Periodically, webcodes will appear on your screen.
+- Webcasts and Webinar: Your attendance at this event will be monitored through the use of popups (checkpoints).
+Periodically, popups (checkpoints) will appear on your screen.
 It is imperative you write these down, as they will be required to obtain your Certificate of Completion.
 It is important you TURN OFF your pop-up blocker, as this can prevent the codes from showing.
 After the program concludes, return to your user account, and click on the blue Get Certificate button.
-You will then be prompted to enter all webcodes in order to access your Certificate of Completion.
-We encourage you to complete the program evaluation after entering your webcodes.
+You will then be prompted to enter all checkpoints in order to access your Certificate of Completion.
+We encourage you to complete the program evaluation after entering your checkpoints.
 Be sure to print a copy of your certificate for your records!

-Please note: If viewing the webcast as part of a group, each attendee must still write down all webcodes in order to receive full credit.
+Please note: If viewing the webcast as part of a group, each attendee must still write down all checkpoints in order to receive full credit.

 On Demand and Self-Study: In order to receive CPE credit you will complete a quiz after each learning objective and a final exam to measure your learning.
 The quizzes will display throughout the program in intervals and will display feedback at the answer level.
 Once you complete the program you will have three attempts to pass a final exam with a grade of 70%.